 Holiday Fruit Salad with Marshmallows

 Holiday Fruit Salad with Marshmallows has been part of our family holidays for decades.
 This sweet fruit salad recipe is perfect for Christmas.
-With a lemon custard, whipped cream, fruit and marshmallows, it’s just the indulgence you need on your holiday menu!
+With a lemon custard, whipped cream, fruit, and marshmallows, it’s just the indulgence you need on your holiday menu!

 My great-grandmother left this world at age 92 when I was in 3rd grade, but she has lived on through her stories, which were well known to be a mix of fact and fiction, and her fabulous recipes.
 My mom and her sister would stop by Dama’s house for visits after school often to sample a loaf of her “purple” bread, baked with whole walnuts which provided the distinctive color.

 Practicing her kneading technique on Dama’s fleshy arms was one of my mom’s favorite memories of her grandmother.
 Dama’s roast mallards, brandied peaches, spicy pickles and relishes and even her young suckling pig complete with a red apple in its mouth were some of the legendary creations from her kitchen.
-As was this Holiday Fruit Salad recipe.
+As was this Overnight Fruit Salad recipe.

 One of her mottoes was, “It’s enough to feed a starving man,” which was repeated due to the queries of why there was a bowl with just a few peas along with a mishmash of other leftovers stored in the icebox.
 She and Dappy (my great-grandfather) lived near a railroad line and Dama wanted to be prepared with provisions in case a beggar should come knocking on her door.

-This treasured recipe from Dama for 24-hour salad became part of our holiday tradition and appeared on our dining room table for Thanksgiving, Christmas and Easter celebrations.
+This treasured recipe from Dama for 24-hour salad became part of our holiday tradition and appeared on our dining room table for Thanksgiving, Christmas, and Easter celebrations.

 There is now a 4th generation making this holiday fruit salad for special occasions.
 I’m certain my oldest, Tom, will have his wife (someday, no pressure, Tom) make this for him.
 He considers it breakfast food, too!
 With fruit, eggs, dairy, it makes a lot of sense, no?!